santoshmn26/AWS-Rekognition/Face-Rekognition/Readme.md

 Done...
 ```

-You can see from the local.py file that we are calling the service "client.detect_labels"
+You can see from this [line](https://github.com/santoshmn26/AWS-Rekognition/blob/a24bdc7c7f949783592d3bfc5f655c8cbc71d054/Face-Rekognition/local.py#L5) in the local.py file that we are loading the image locally and notice this [line](https://github.com/santoshmn26/AWS-Rekognition/blob/a24bdc7c7f949783592d3bfc5f655c8cbc71d054/Face-Rekognition/local.py#L9) where we are calling the service **"client.detect_labels"**

-This service detects all the labels present in the image.jpg file
+**This service detects all the labels present in the image.jpg file**

-Now execute the image_to_text.py file and pass an image
+Now execute the [image_to_text.py](https://github.com/santoshmn26/AWS-Rekognition/blob/master/Face-Rekognition/image_to_text.py) file and pass an image

+Notice the [line](https://github.com/santoshmn26/AWS-Rekognition/blob/a24bdc7c7f949783592d3bfc5f655c8cbc71d054/Face-Rekognition/image_to_text.py#L6) here also we are loading the image from local path

 ### Sample image
 ![alt text](https://github.com/santoshmn26/AWS-Rekognition/blob/master/Face-Rekognition/car.jpg)